Treatment Services Offered at Exceptional Childrens Center:

-Generally speaking, pediatric Speech Therapy is the evaluation/assessment, treatment and rehabilitation of children with communication difficulty.
-Speech disorders refer to difficulty with the actual production of sounds where as language disorders refer to difficulty understanding what others are communicating or difficulty putting words together and/or expressing ones own thoughts/ideas/wants/needs, etc.
+Generally speaking, pediatric Speech-Language Therapy is the evaluation/assessment, treatment and rehabilitation of children with communication difficulties.
+Speech Disorders refer to difficulty with the actual production of sounds where as Language Disorders refer to difficulty understanding what others are communicating or difficulty putting words together and/or expressing ones own thoughts/ideas/wants/needs, etc.

-A co-treatment consists of an Occupational Therapist and Speech Therapist who will treat your child together.
+A co-treatment consists of an Occupational Therapist and Speech-Language Pathologist who will treat your child together.
 The Occupational Therapist will provide Sensory input which stimulates language learning.
 During the therapy session the needed sensory component can be provided during or directly before a speech/language task.
 The collaboration of both professionals provides children with the best possible intervention.

 Integrated Listening System (iLs)